solidusjs/vagrant-solidus/README.md

 ### Running command line commands

-If you need to run custom commands for your site, for example [Grunt tasks](http://gruntjs.com), you will need to run them in the VM itself.
+If you need to run custom commands for your site, for example [Grunt tasks][gruntjs], you will need to run them in the VM itself.

 Hard way (ssh into the VM and run your commands):